ADVISEMENT is the process of fixing a student's IPS and assigning the subjects a student will take.

 HOWEVER, please note that you must only sign up for classes you are ELIGIBLE for (i.e., it’s in your IPS, or it’s a required subject).
 If you enlist and enroll in a class you are not eligible for, you will be asked to undergo a LOAD REVISION process.

 The time schedules of Round 1 and Round 2 are different even for the same batch numbers.
 You may enlist for all the classes you need during the first round of enlistment.
-However, tagged classes—if you were not able to enlist there before—will have all their tags lifted only during Free-For-All.
+However, tagged classes—if you were not able to enlist there before—will have their tags conditionally lifted according to the departments' discretion only during Free-For-All.

 The department bases the number of slots for a course on the number of students who got advised for it so ideally there should be enough.